PC

-^^ Constable Russell McLean ^^
+^^ Constable Russell McLean (Right) On Foot Patrol ^^

 ^^ Constable Russell McLean & Sheena McGillivray ^^